ChthonVII/guildwarslinuxinstallguide/README.md

 #### ESYNC:

 ESYNC is available in the official `wine-staging`, TkG builds, and Proton.
 ESYNC is disabled by default and must be enabled by setting the enviroment variable `WINEESYNC=1`.
 (In Proton, it's enabled by default, unless disabled by the environment variable `PROTON_NO_ESYNC=1`.)
 You only need to set this variable when playing Guild Wars.
-It does not need to be set for the installation/setup/testing/configuration tasks in ths guide.
+It does not need to be set for the installation/setup/testing/configuration tasks in this guide.

 ESYNC uses a large number of file descriptors.
 This poses a problem on some Linux distros that set a very low default limit for how many file descriptors one process may create.
 To check the limit on your system, use `ulimit -Hn`.
 1048576 is considered acceptably high for ESYNC in general.
 (Since Guild Wars doesn't make heavy use of multithreading, 524288 is probably enough too.)
 To change the default limit on a distro that uses systemd, edit both `/etc/systemd/system.conf` and `/etc/systemd/user.conf`, uncommenting and changing the appropriate line to `DefaultLimitNOFILE=1048576`, then reboot.
 To change the default limit on a distro that doesn't use systemd, edit `/etc/security/limits.conf`, adding lines
 ```